-MANUEL MUÑIZ is the Dean of the School of International Relations at IE University and the Founding Director of its Center for the Governance of Change, an institution dedicated to studying the challenges posed by accelerated societal and technological change to the public and private sectors and proposing solutions and frameworks to manage these challenges.
-Dr. Muñiz’s research interests fall within the fields of innovation and disruption, geopolitics, and regional and global governance.
-He has undertaken research on processes of cooperation and integration in Europe and the North Atlantic with a view to understanding how states tackle interdependence and complexity.
+MANUEL MUÑIZ is the incoming Secretary of State for Global Spain at the Spanish Foreign Ministry.
+Previously he was the Dean of the School of Global and Public Affairs at IE University and Rafael del Pino Professor of Practice of Global Transformation.
+He was also the Founding Director of IE’s Center for the Governance of Change, an institution dedicated to studying the challenges posed by accelerated societal and technological transformation to the public and private sectors.
+Dr. Muñiz’s research interests fall within the fields of innovation and disruption, political economy, and regional and global governance.

 Follow Manuel on Twitter @manuelmunizv